17 Proven Holiday Entertaining Shortcuts

 Dinner Rolls

 I’ll admit that I’m not a dinner roll maker, although I’m pretty good at it.
 I’d rather spend my time with guests.
-This Sister Schubert’s Dinner Rolls* has always been my favorite.
+Sister Schubert’s Dinner Rolls* have always been my favorite.
 They are great with some salted butter.

 TIP: Place your dinner rolls in the freezer until the day of your party.
 Baked goods freeze beautifully.
 These can also be used for mini-sandwiches.
 Slice them in half and let your guests fill with thinly sliced roast beef, pork tenderloin, or baked ham.